 With 16 interstate highways and a major port on the Atlantic, Maryland is witness to a high volume of semi-truck tractor-trailer traffic day and night across the state.
 While truck traffic is vital to the state’s economy, sharing the road with big rigs and 18-wheelers can be especially treacherous to occupants of much smaller, lighter passenger vehicles.
-See below for more information about truck accident dangers, and call Maryland truck accident lawyers Steinhardt, Siskind & Associates, LLC if you have been hurt in a truck accident.
+See below for more information about truck accident dangers, and call Maryland truck accident lawyers Steinhardt, Siskind & Lieberman, LLC if you have been hurt in a truck accident.

 Common Truck Accident Dangers and Problems

 The average passenger vehicle may weigh between 3,000 and 5,000 pounds.
 In contrast, a fully-loaded tractor-trailer may weigh from 60,000 to 80,000 pounds.
 This differential means a tremendous amount of force is delivered to the passenger vehicle in an impact, frequently with catastrophic or deadly results.
 The enormous size and weight of a semi-truck also requires a responsible truck driver to leave more distance between the truck and other vehicles, as a big rig needs additional time and space to come to a stop in an emergency, compared to other vehicles on the road.